 As described in section 4 Implementation at the Service Provider, the service provider must provide the user with a choice between two login methods.
-The service provider must then load either "Client with OTP" or "Client without OTP".
+The service provider must then load either the JavaScript client or the NemID CodeFile client.

-The "Client with OTP" is located on a server at Nets DanID and must be transferred from this server.
+Is both scenarios the client is located on a server at Nets DanID and must be transferred from this server.